luna404/HeRAMS-UserManual/UserGuide_en.md

 </p>
 <p align="center">
 	<img src="media/images/icon_info.png" height="30" align="top" alt='tip'></img>
 	<i>If you cannot find a users, it means the user has not create an account.
-Ask the user to greate an account by registering on the [HeRAMS platform](https://herams.org) and then retry.
+Ask the user to greate an account by registering on the <a href="https://herams.org">HeRAMS platform</a> and then retry.
 Should the issue persist, contact your system administrator.</i>
 </p>